 Once you have identified some areas of background knowledge your students need, build that knowledge by:

-• explaining concepts and labeling them with key words ELLs can remember.
+• Explaining concepts and labeling them in English and their home language.
+This is a great time to point out cognates, or words that are related in multiple languages.
 For example, "This is the Statue of Liberty.
 Liberty means freedom.
 Liberty means libertad.
 The people of France gave us the Statue of Liberty…"

 Home language connection